solo-fsw/sosxr-unity-timelineextensions/README.md

 #### TimeState Enum
 Defines different playback states:
 - `TimeScaleZero`: Stops time of the Timeline, effectively pausing it.
+See note below.
 - `Looping`: Repeats the clip.
 - `GoToStart`: Moves to the clip's start, and break the loop.
 - `GoToEnd`: Moves to the clip's end, and break the loop.